Ficool

 Three people, two of whom were standing close together, were shouting aggressively.
 The third person stood still with his arms crossed and an unreadable face.
 In the center of the chaos stood a girl.

-I felt like I had seen this scenario before in all the stories I've read.
-I'll just watch for now.
+I narrowed my eyes, feeling like I had seen this scenario before in the many stories I've read.
+For now, I'll just watch.

 The girl was tall.
 Her honey-brown hair was tied back in a neat bun.
 Her sweater was torn slightly at the shoulder, and there was dirt on her arms.
 There was a bruise on her jaw.
 But she didn't back down.
 In fact, she stood her ground and defied them even though she was surrounded.